-Accepting the illness, and all of the implications it brings, marks the first hurdle you must cross before you can provide meaningful schizophrenia help for your loved one.
-You may feel ashamed or worried about what outsiders will think, due to the stigma associated with mental illness.
+Accepting schizophrenia and all of the implications it brings marks the first hurdle you must cross before you can provide meaningful schizophrenia help for your loved one.
+You may feel ashamed or worried about what outsiders will think, due to the stigma associated with schizophrenia.
 Even so, do not hide the patient’s illness from others.
 This only degrades your emotional well being and reinforces the stubborn negative attitudes Americans hold about schizophrenia and other mental disorders.

 Build a strong foundation that allows you to offer meaningful schizophrenia help and support to your ill family member.
 Do this by educating yourself about the realities of the disorder, phases of psychoses, typical behaviors, available treatments, therapies, and common roadblocks to recovery.